Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 After submitting your enrolment application in Studielink, you will receive an email with your UvAnetID.
 Follow the instructions in the email to activate your ID as you will need it to complete your UvA application.

 • 5.
-Pay your application fee
+Pay your non-refundable application fee

 You don't have to pay the application fee: